-You might already be familiar with the word “ume” (梅), plum, in Japanese.
+You might already be familiar with the word “ume” (梅), which means plum in Japanese.
 Plums offer some of the most interesting elements of Japanese cuisine, such as the pungent tasting umeboshi (梅干し pickled plum) and sweet and hearty umeshu (梅酒 plum liquor).
-But not only ume is delicious, but its plant offers some of the prettiest blossoms of the late winter season.
+Not only are plums delicious, but plum blossoms offer some of the prettiest flowers of the late winter season.

 Plum Blossoms in Japan

-Plum blossoms differ from sakura in shape and structure, and come in a variety of colors, from white and light pink to vibrant fuchsia.
+Plum blossoms differ from sakura in shape and structure and come in various colors, from white and light pink to vibrant fuchsia.

 Mito, Ibaraki